keu/docs/astro/cloud-ide/configure-project-environment.md

 - You can't set OS-level dependencies with the Astro Cloud IDE.
 - Only a subset of Airflow connections can be configured through Astro Cloud IDE templates.
 All other connections must be configured through a generic connection template.
-- Airflow connections configured with the Astro Cloud IDE can only be used to configure external databases for SQL and Warehouse SQL cells.
 - Environment configurations are not saved when you export a data pipeline as a DAG.
 To run your data pipeline outside of the Astro Cloud IDE, you must reconfigure these values in the Airflow environment where you exported your data pipeline.

 ## Add Python package requirements